From Indieweb Monolith to Microservices

 - When the website is regenerated there is a JSON feed that is updated with any new entries for syndication.
 Syndication items are detected by using frontmatter in the markdown post.

-- My MC-Syndication service periodically checks the JSON feed for new items (If it finds an item with a datetime more recent than it’s last-sent datetime this is a new item).
+service periodically checks the JSON feed for new itemsis triggered by a webhook on publish (If it finds an item with a datetime more recent than it’s last-sent datetime this is a new item).

 - MC-Syndication detects the new item(s), and POST’s each to their target.
 Targets are specified inside MC-syndication, so I only need to use a short-hand (This also means if details change at a later date I only need to update one location).